-Shining a spotlight on criminology from a sociological perspective, our degree will give you the sophisticated knowledge and analytical skillset needed for breaking into the public and social sectors
+- This course will give you the sophisticated knowledge and analytical skillset needed for breaking into the public and social sectors

 - Develop your own piece of research based on a topic that interests you, or aligns itself with your future career or study plans, in your final year dissertation

 Next start date:

-September 2019, September 2020
+September 2023, September 2024

 Bournemouth University, Lansdowne Campus

 3 years, or 4 years with a minimum 30-week work placement, Full time

 All subjects considered